noqms/noqms/README.md

 ## Running

 Your microservice can be started from within your own code using the [Starter](https://github.com/noqms/noqms/blob/master/src/com/noqms/Starter.java).
-For a standalone microservice, a very simple runner like that found [here](https://github.com/noqms/noqms/blob/master/src/com/noqms/SimpleRunner.java) can be used, which is just a main() that converts arguments from the command line and passes them to the Starter.
+For a minimal standalone microservice implementation, the [SimpleRunner](https://github.com/noqms/noqms/blob/master/src/com/noqms/SimpleRunner.java) can be used, which is just a main() that converts arguments from the command line and passes them to the Starter.
 Finally, a full featured standalone runner with logging support and dynamic microservice lifecycle management based on configuration files can be found in the [noqms-runner](https://github.com/noqms/noqms-runner) project.